Leo-MathGuy/YandexLMS_Final/README.md

 go test ./... -race
 ```

 The frontend is styled and has a user friendly interface.
 The entire program can be tested that way.
+You can reach it on [:8080](localhost:8080)

 ### Testing the API